Emmanuelle Guyon, the mirror of your emotions

 In Arab cultures, onyx, also known as "El Jaza" or "sadness," reflects a deep emotional connection.
 Often associated with feelings of melancholy, this stone was seen as a companion during times of mourning and inner reflection.

-history and healing properties of onyx
+History and healing properties of onyx

-"Warrior" earrings with green onyx
+"Warrior" earrings with green onyx.

 In Persia and India, onyx was revered for its protective powers.
 It was firmly believed to ward off the evil eye and negative energies.
 In these cultures, it was common to place onyx on the abdomen of women in labor to ease their pain, a practice linked to the stone’s soothing and stabilizing qualities.
 Additionally, onyx was regarded as a regulator of desires, often used by those seeking spiritual or emotional mastery.